mattmakai/fullstackpython.com/source/content/pages/06-apis/0605-api-creation.markdown

 ## API creation resources
+* [NARWHL](http://www.narwhl.com/) is a practical API design site for developers confused about what is appropriate for RESTful APIs.

 * [Choosing an API framework for Django](http://pydanny.com/choosing-an-api-framework-for-django.html) by [PyDanny](https://twitter.com/pydanny) contains questions and insight into what makes a good API framework and which one you should currently